-Residential visits were made to Beziers in France (Year 10 exchange), Paris (Year 10), Italy (Year 10), La Rochelle in France (Year 8 study visit), Arthog in Wales (Year 9 outdoor pursuits), High Adventure North Yorkshire ( Year 10 PE) and PGL, Baschurch (Year 7).
+Residential trips and visits were made to Beziers in France (Year 10 exchange), Paris (Year 10), Italy (Year 10), La Rochelle in France (Year 8 study visit), Arthog in Wales (Year 9 outdoor pursuits), New York Business Trip (Year 11), High Adventure North Yorkshire ( Year 10 PE) and PGL, Baschurch (Year 7).
 In addition expeditions were organised for Year 10 and 11 participants in the Duke of Edinburgh Award Scheme and some senior students spent 5 days with the army on their “Look at Life” scheme.

-Visits out of school during the day or evening have been made to various businesses such as British Telecom, Peakes Travel, Shrewsbury Town Football Club, The Sports Village, Lord Hill Hotel, Cinema, Bowling Alley, Quarry Fitness Centre, Salop Leisure, Lion Hotel, Welti Health Club, and Alton Towers, Chester Zoo, Shrewsbury Library and AMF Bowling.
+Visits out of school during the day or evening have been made to various places such as Shrewsbury Town Football Club, The Sports Village, Salop Leisure, Alton Towers, Chester Zoo, Shrewsbury Library and AMF Bowling.
 Visits have also been organized to University Workshops, theatres, Liverpool Art Galleries, Cosford, Enginuity, Think Tank, Temples and Mosques, The Long Mynd, Telford, Radbrook College, Harper Adams University College and Shrewsbury School.
 Students were also involved in the West Midland Show.

 Insurance cover is provided by the County Council to protect students should they suffer injury, damage or loss through negligent acts by staff or others engaged on County Council business.
 The school has also taken out a policy for personal accident cover for all visits, the cost of which is included in the overall cost of the visit.
 Details of this cover can be obtained from the school.
 Supervision for visits and activities is provided by use of school teaching and support staff, parent helpers and other adults and will be determined for each visit by what the children are doing, where they are going and how they are getting there.
-Whatever other help is used at least one member of the school's teaching staff will be involved and will be in charge.
+All clubs are run by suitably qualified persons and overseen by the school’s teaching staff.
 Supervision will also comply with any health and safety standards.
 Students will not be allowed to participate in a visit or activity if they are considered ‘a danger to themselves or others’.